 Don’t get the femoral canal confused with the femoral triangle.
 The femoral triangle is a larger area at the top of the thigh that contains the femoral canal.
 You can remember the boundaries with the SAIL mnemonic:

-- A – Adductor longus – medial boarder
+- A – Adductor longus – medial border

-- IL – Inguinal Ligament – superior boarder
+- IL – Inguinal Ligament – superior border

 Use the NAVY-C mnemonic to remember the contents of the femoral triangle from lateral to medial across the top of the thigh: